Buying and Selling SaaS: Evaluating Deals Beyond the Dollars

 Do your due diligence on your buyer.

 It’s not a great feeling to announce a deal to your team and have it fall through.
 This one’s easy to avoid with a reputable buyer.
-If they’ve closed deals before, ask to talk to a previous founder who sold to them.
-If it’s their first deal, that doesn’t mean they won’t do a good job, but it’s okay to ask for things like proof of funds.
+If they’ve closed deals before, ask to talk to a previous Founder who sold to them.
+If it’s their first deal, that doesn’t mean they won’t do a good job, but it’s reasonable to ask for things like proof of funds.

 Understand the deal terms.

-Ultimately, buying or selling a business is a complex process with a lot more to consider than the number on your check (though that's definitely important).
-For Founders in particular, selling a business can have deeply personal considerations, including how a close-knit team will be managed, whether customers will continue to be taken care of, and if a business that took huge effort to get off the ground will continue to grow.
+Ultimately, buying or selling a business is a complex process with a lot more to consider than the number on your check (though that's important).
+For Founders in particular, selling a business can have deeply personal considerations, including how a close-knit team will be managed, whether customers will continue to be taken care of, and if a business that took a huge effort to get off the ground will continue to grow.
 Don't be afraid to take all those things into account when evaluating a deal, and you'll be well on your way to a successful exit – and if you're interested in selling to SureSwift, you can get started right here.

 Related articles